oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

   - hint: OPTIONAL.
 A string holding the input's hint that is displayed if the input is empty.
   - description: OPTIONAL.
 A string holding the input's description.

-Example of prompting end-user for 2 multiple-choice inputs:
+Example of requesting end-user for 2 multiple-choice inputs:

     HTTP/1.1 400 Bad Request
     Content-Type: application/json